igsor/HDPy/doc/source/puppy_offline.rst

 .. literalinclude:: ../../test/puppy_example_trajectory_supervisor.py

 Hence, the main logic is implemented in the robot controller.
-A special case of an :py:class:`OfflineCollector` is defined, enforcing the action to follow a specified sequence.
+A special case of an :py:class:`OfflinePuppy` is defined, enforcing the action to follow a specified sequence.
 If the sequence has ended, a signal is sent to the supervisor.
 The action sequence is loaded from the HDF5 file, which was written before and the file updated such that all the